KLogin/templater/README.md

     ['agent', 'updated_at']
 ]
 ```
-You can add as much data as you whant, but be cearful order is metter.
+You can add as much data as you want, but be cearful order is matter.

 ## 3. Run script
 ```cmd
 python generate.py > tmp.txt
 ```

-## 4. Fin
+## 4. Final
 Check output file **tmp.txt**

 ```sql